Srijana1425/Data-Architect-Big-Data-Project_FinalProject/README.md

 **Serving Layer**: Plan how to serve the data for applications like ML, reports, and visualization.

-Use diagrams.net or similar software to create this diagram.
-Save it as a PDF named DataLakeSolutionArchitectureDiagram.PDF.
+Use [diagrams.net](https://www.lucidchart.com/) or similar software to create this diagram.
+Save it as a PDF named `DataLakeSolutionArchitectureDiagram.PDF`.

 ### Step 3: Populate the Data Lake Architecture Design Template
 Embed the Architecture Diagram: Place the PDF from Step 2 into the DataLakeArchitectureDesign.docxtemplate (under question #5).